MariuszAndziak/simple_stemmer/README.md

 <p align="center"><h1>💡 Simple Stemmer</h1></p>

-A simple stemmer based on Porter stemmer for polisth langage.
+A simple stemmer based on Porter stemmer for polish langage.

 This file is a modification of _plstemmer_ library.